 Step 1: Identify Both Animals

-If you don't already know one or both birth-year animals, use the Chinese Zodiac Calculator first โ enter each person's birth year to get their animal.
-Write both animals down before moving to the next step.
+If you don't already know one or both birth-year animals, use the Chinese Zodiac Calculator first.
+Enter each person's birth year to get their animal, and write both down before moving to the next step.

 Step 2: Check for a Same-Animal Match

-If both people share the same animal โ for example, two Snakes โ the pairing is classified as a Good Match (score 70).
+If both people share the same animal, two Snakes for example, the pairing gets classified as a Good Match (score 70).
 Same-animal pairs share the same instincts and values, creating an easy, familiar connection, though the relationship can lack the contrast and balance that comes from pairing with a different animal.

 Step 3: Check Whether the Animals Belong to the Same Trine